Travel guide

 This is where the eSIM really shines.
 Let's compare real numbers so you can see exactly how much you can save on a typical 10-day trip to Germany.

-From Argentina, Personal and Movistar charge between 10-18 USD per day for roaming in Europe.
-A 10-day trip costs you 100-180 USD, and data is usually limited to 200-500 MB daily.
-Claro has weekly packages for about 70-80 USD with 2 GB, but you're still paying a lot for little data.
+From Argentina, Personal and Movistar charge between $10-18 USD per day for roaming in Europe.
+A 10-day trip costs you $100-180 USD, and data is usually limited to 200-500 MB daily.
+Claro has weekly packages for about $70-80 USD with 2 GB, but you're still paying a lot for little data.

-In Colombia, Claro and Movistar charge approximately 8-15 USD per day.
-For 10 days, that's 80-150 USD with data limits that are not practical for real use.
-Prepaid packages for Europe usually cost 60-90 USD per week with 1-2 GB.
+In Colombia, Claro and Movistar charge approximately $8-15 USD per day.
+For 10 days, that's $80-150 USD with data limits that are not practical for real use.
+Prepaid packages for Europe usually cost $60-90 USD per week with 1-2 GB.

-Travelers from Chile, Entel and Movistar have roaming rates of 10-20 USD per day.
-A 10-day trip can easily cost you 100-200 USD, and special packages for Europe are around 80-100 USD per week with limited data.
+Travelers from Chile, Entel and Movistar have roaming rates of $10-20 USD per day.
+A 10-day trip can easily cost you $100-200 USD, and special packages for Europe are around $80-100 USD per week with limited data.

 Travelers from Spain have an advantage: roaming within the European Union is included in most plans at no extra cost.
-However, there are "fair use" limits that vary by operator.
+However, there are "fair usage" limits that vary by operator.
 If your plan in Spain has unlimited data, in Germany you might be limited to 15-25 GB per month.
-For short trips this works, but if you travel frequently or for long periods, you may exceed these limits and incur additional charges.
+For short trips this works, but if you travel frequently or for long periods, you may exceed these limits and face additional charges.

 eSIM in Germany